Teresa of Ávila: Holy relics

-On August 28, 2024, it was made the canonical recognition of Teresa's body.
-The postulator general of the Order of Discalced Carmelites, Father Marco Chiesa, announced that those present at the scene were able to see that "it is in the same condition as when it was last opened in 1914."
+On August 28, 2024, it was made the canonical recognition of Teresa's relics.
+The postulator general of the Order of Discalced Carmelites, Marco Chiesa, announced that those present at the scene were able to see that "it is in the same condition as when it was last opened in 1914."

 When the body was publicly exposed in May 2025, netizens questioned the incorrupted state of the corpse, given its apparent condition.